theBrianCui/ProtoWatch/README.md

 ProtoWatch
 ==========

-ProtoWatch is a programmable stopwatch webapp developed using the React JavaScript framework.
+ProtoWatch is a programmable stopwatch webapp developed using the React.js framework.
+ProtoWatch features the ability to program multiple, individual stopwatches in order, each with unique properties such as time limit or audio feedback, which will activate on-demand or when the previous stopwatch completes.

-- React documentation can be found [here](http://facebook.github.io/react/docs/getting-started.html).
+React documentation can be found [here](http://facebook.github.io/react/docs/getting-started.html).
-- The WebStorm IDE can be downloaded [here](https://www.jetbrains.com/webstorm/).

 Navigating the Source Code
 --------------------------